jethrolai/aws-es-apigateway-lambda-cloudformation/README.md

   * There are many many other options for managing different stages or environments.
 It's not limited to the way this demo does it.
 It depends on actual requirements.
   * I experimented a few different ways of ingesting data into elasticsearch but didn't really spend a lot of time on it.
 Either elastic search's bulk api or index api approaches are slow in this demo.
 There is room for optimization.
   * Unit tests triggered during every build and after every commit.
 Integration test suite should be automatically run after any merge of branch.
 Regression and any other type of post-production testing should be executed after promotion step.
 I didn't have time to implement the integration, regression or unit test part of this demo.
 I will come back and add it.
-  * I don't know how to use stage variable as function binding in cloud formation's api gateway method set up.
+  * I haven't figured out how to use stage variable as function binding in cloud formation's api gateway method set up.
 I will have to come back to this.
   * There are probably hundreds more places I can improve.
 Please just treat the initial version as a proof of concept
   * Here is a hidden gem for you for reading this till the end.
 I set up this demo on [https://api.jethrolai.com/aws/es].
 Please go and check it out.
 This live demo might be terminated shortly after the release of the initial version.
   * Wanna see how it works?
 Simply do `curl https://api.jethrolai.com/aws/es?SPONS_DFE_LOC_US_STATE=CA`